ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/01_sessions/01_emergence/README.md

 ## Task 01.05 - Greeting Card

-Yes, that time of the year... the holidays! 🎄 🎄 🎄 🎄
+Yes, it is that time of the year... the holidays! 🎄 🎄 🎄 🎄

 Design and implement an interactive greeting card.
 It can be a holiday card, but it doesn't have to be.
+It can be anything you like.

 Recognize your available skills when coming up with ideas.
 Some of the best results to this task that I saw over the years have been from beginners!

-A nice example for basic programming with a creative idea, is Rita's card:
+A nice example for very basic programming with a creative idea, is Rita's card:

 <!-- <iframe src="https://editor.p5js.org/legie/full/wmTwrpPWx"></iframe> -->